clEsperanto/pyclesperanto_prototype/README.md

 py-clesperanto is a prototype for [clesperanto](http://clesperanto.net) - a multi-platform multi-language framework for GPU-accelerated image processing.
-We mostly use it in the life sciences for analysing 3/4-dimensional microsopy data, e.g. as we face it developmental biology when segmenting cells and studying their individual properties as well as properties of compounds of cells froming tissues.
+We mostly use it in the life sciences for analysing 3/4-dimensional microsopy data, e.g. as we face it developmental biology when segmenting cells and studying their individual properties as well as properties of compounds of cells forming tissues.

 ![](https://github.com/clEsperanto/pyclesperanto_prototype/raw/master/docs/images/banner.png)
 <small>Image data source: Daniela Vorkel, Myers lab, MPI-CBG, rendered using [napari](https://github.com/napari/napari) </small>